mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

 In order to execute this lab properly, you need the following elements:

-1. The VMware player software version 16.0 or above.
-Available at `www.wmware.com <http://www.wmware.com>`__ (free download and use).
+1. The VMware player software version 17.6.1 or above.
+Available at `Broadcom website <https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware+Workstation+Pro>`__ (free download and use but you need to register).
    This software has already been installed on the laboratory desktop computer.

-2. A VMWare virtual machine with Ubuntu 22.04 and all the software packages installed is already available on the Desktop.
+2. A VMWare virtual machine with Ubuntu 24.04 and all the software packages installed is already available on the Desktop.
 This virtual machine is available for your personal use.
 If you want to set up your virtual machine by yourself, follow the instructions provided in